Mary Orwen: Artistic style

 Orwen's earliest paintings were nonobjective according to Jewell's definition of lyrical and expressive nonobjective art.
-"1st Phase (1939, shown above, #1) is an example.
+"1st Phase (1939, shown above, No. 1) is an example.
 However, her mature style was, by Jewell's definition, abstract.
 Almost all her paintings were abstracted renderings of the natural world.
 In 1953, a critic for The Washington Post said her mature style was on a "borderline between semiabstraction and abstraction", adding that, "The paintings at first glance seem nonrepresentational, but closer study reveals the subject matter clearly projected, and the work ends by seeming a most naturalistic expression, within a highly personal, rather amorphous technique."
 On another occasion, this critic wrote, "Mary Orwen in particular has evolved a personal approach, using a misty, amorphous treatment of abstract forms, which resolve themselves into intimate little scenes of domesticity once the title of a picture is known."
 Another critic said her paintings might at first glance appear to be nonobjective, but added, "if the visitor studies them attentively, he will be able to discern the subjects mistily as through a fog."
-Examples of paintings that reveal their subjects on close inspection include "Waterfront" (about 1950, shown above, #2), the untitled painting of 1958 (shown above, #3), and "Burnam Wood" (about 1960, shown above, #4).
+Examples of paintings that reveal their subjects on close inspection include "Waterfront" (about 1950, shown above, No. 2), the untitled painting of 1958 (shown above, #3), and "Burnam Wood" (about 1960, shown above, No. 4).

 In 1956, a critic labeled her paintings "color-patch abstractions" and a year later another called them "'tachist' color impressions".
 Explaining her technique in 1959, Orwen said she was seeking to convey rhythmic patterns that exist "beneath the complexity of life."
 By means of "the glob of paint, the drip, the patch of color," she said she aimed to depict the "sensations of space" (the "tension and movement between forms and colors").
 At this time, she also used a quote by Henri Matisse to convey her search for the "essential character" of her subjects so as to give a "lasting interpretation" by means of her paintings.